deseretdigital-ui/ddm-selecty/src/simple/stateful/api-stateful.md

 		<td valign="top"><code>delimiters</code></td>
 		<td valign="top">
-      An array of character keycodes that will select the currently highlighted item and fire the onSelected method.
+      An array of character keycodes that will select the currently highlighted item and fire the onChosen method.
     </td>
 	</tr>
   <tr>